 Dry needling is increasing in popularity.
-In 2016, dry needling by physical therapist in Montana became legal and now chiropractors are beginning to add it to their scope of practice.
+In 2016, dry needling by physical therapist in Montana became legal and now chiropractors are beginning to add it to their scope of practice as well.
 So, more and more, I come across individuals confused about the difference between acupuncture and dry needling.

 Here’s the difference: